top of page

 Dancer, choreographer, educator, and Virginia native Glen Lewis graduated with a B.F.A in Dance and Choreography and was awarded Outstanding Choreographer in 2009 from Virginia Commonwealth University.
-Glen training began at the Governor School for the Arts and then continued at Richmond Ballet, Alvin Ailey, and the Nederlands Dans Theater.
-He recently joined The Latin Ballet of Virginia in 2020 after performing eight seasons as a company dancer and choreographer with Newport, RI's contemporary ballet company the Island Moving Company.
-During his time with IMC, Glen premiered four of his own works nationally and internationally.
-Glen had the opportunity to become a guest artist with Untitled Collective, Company Danzante, choreographer Kyoko Ruch.
-He has had the wonderful opportunity to perform at the Kennedy Center, Jacobs Pillow, several stages in Kazakhstan, and all over the U.S.
+Glen's training began at the Governor School for the Arts and continued at Richmond Ballet, Alvin Ailey Dance Theater, and the 'Nederland Dans Theater.'
+While studying at NDT, he was in the original cast set by internationally acclaimed choreographer Marco Goeke.
+Later, Glen joined The Latin Ballet of Virginia as an educator and guest choreographer after performing eight seasons as a company dancer and choreographer with Newport, RI's contemporary ballet company, the Island Moving Company (IMC).
+During his time with IMC, Glen premiered many of his own works nationally and internationally.
+Including, being on the faculty of Newport Academy of Ballet and many schools in Southern New England.
+Added to his experience with IMC, he had wonderful opportunity to perform at the Kennedy Center, Jacobs Pillow, several stages in Kazakhstan, and all over the U.S.

-Among many works Glen created for his B.F.A, his piece Cross Fades lead him to win the Outstanding Choreographer award at Virginia Commonwealth University.
-Professionally, Glen choreography premiered with the Virginia Beach Academy of Ballet, Henrico School of the Arts and Company Danzante in northern Virginia.
-During his 8-year tenure with the contemporary ballet company the Island Moving company, Glen premiered many works that toured on stages both nationally and internationally.
-Image de Vida and He who closed the mouths of Liens were among the many works that he create that were highly recognized.
-He who closed the mouth of Liens gain international recognition at the Kazakhstan international energy summit.
+Among many works Glen created for his B.F.A; Cross Fades awarded him the Outstanding Choreographer award at Virginia Commonwealth University.
+Glen premiered works with the Island Moving Company, Latin Ballet of Virginia, Virginia Beach Academy of Ballet, Henrico School of the Arts and Company Danzante.
+During his 8-year tenure with the contemporary ballet company IMC, his works, especially Image de Vida and He Who Closed the Mouths of Liens were among the many highly recognized.
+He Who Closed the Mouth of Liens gained international recognition at the Kazakhstan international energy summit.